Layered Hill estimator for extreme data in clusters: Simulation Studies

 In Tables \ref{table: pareto 2.5}, \ref{table: pareto 5}, and \ref{table: pareto 7.5}, each row corresponds to the choice of $m=n^{0.1}$, $n^{0.3}$, and $n^{0.5}$, respectively.
 Each column presents the simulation results for each type of estimators and the proportion of missing extremes.
 Here, “L1” stands for the first layered Hill estimator $H_{1,m,n}$, and “L2” refers to the second layered Hill estimator $H_{2,m,n}$.
 Additionally, “Mix” stands for a linear combination defined as $0.5 H_{1,m,n} + 0.5 H_{2,m,n}$.
 In each cell, the value without parentheses shows the average of the estimates over $500$ iterations under the same simulation setting, while the value in parentheses represents their root mean squared error.

 Table \ref{table: pareto 2.5} illustrates that the traditional Hill estimator, equivalent to the first layered Hill estimator (hereafter we call it ``L1"), lacks robustness as the proportion $\delta$ of missing extremes increases.
 Indeed, the estimates increase as $\delta$ grows, regardless of the choice of the cut-off sequence $m$.
 In contrast, the second layered Hill estimator (it is called ``L2" in the following) exhibits much greater stability, yielding estimates close to the true value of $\alpha$, even when $\delta=1$.
-This improved stability arises from the fact that the second layered Hill estimator relies on edges within the second layer, making it less affected by missing extremes in the first layer; see Figure \ref{fig:layer.intuitive}.
+This improved stability arises from the fact that L2 relies on edges within the second layer, making it less affected by missing extremes in the first layer; see Figure \ref{fig:layer.intuitive}.
 Essentially, the probability of missing extremes forming edges within the first layer is negligible; the first layer is located farther from the origin compared to the second layer, so we do not observe, asymptotically, any pair of extremes forming an edge within the first layer.
 Tables \ref{table: pareto 5} and \ref{table: pareto 7.5} further confirm that L2 consistently outperforms L1.
 Across all scenarios, L2 maintains its stability as $\delta$ increases, producing accurate estimates of $\alpha$, whereas L1 becomes less reliable as $\delta$ grows.

 Additionally, the layered Hill estimator shows relatively robust performance even when the underlying distribution is not Pareto.
 In Table \ref{table:stable0.5}, a random sample is drawn from a spherically symmetric $\alpha$-stable law in $\R^2$ with $\alpha = 0.5$.
 In this case, L1 is unstable and increases as $\delta$ becomes larger.
 In contrast, L2 remains generally stable, estimating $\alpha$ more accurately, at least when $m = n^{0.1}$.
 Similarly, Table \ref{table:frechet0.5} presents simulation results where random points are sampled from the $\alpha$-Fr\'echet law with $\alpha = 0.5$.
 Here, the performance of L2 is comparable to that in Table \ref{table:stable0.5}.
+In general, the performance of L1 becomes less reliable when the underlying distribution is not Pareto (\cite[Section 4.4]{Resnick:2007}).
+This phenomenon appears to extend to L2 as well.
+Moreover, it is known that the performance of L1 is highly sensitive to the choice of the cut-off sequence $m=m(n)$ (see again \cite[Section 4.4]{Resnick:2007}).
+An inappropriate choice of $m(n)$ may thus lead to substantial bias.
+Tables \ref{table:stable0.5} and \ref{table:frechet0.5} suggest that this issue arises not only for L1 but also for L2.